vgdata/OPTM_MLpipelineAzure/README.md

 the best model was generated using **VotingEnsemble Algorithm** which involves summing the predictions made by multiple other classification models and give us an  **Accuracy of 0.9170**

-Voting Ensemble Algorithm: A voting ensemble is an ensemble machine learning model, which combines the predictions from multiple other models.
+**Voting Ensemble Algorithm**: A voting ensemble is an ensemble machine learning model, which combines the predictions from multiple other models.
 It can be used for classification (Predictions are the majority vote of contributing models.) or regression (Predictions are the average of contributing models).
 A Voting Ensemble is appropriate when multiple models perform well on the task and agree with the results.
 This algorithm treats all models same which means all models